 - Rectal polyps.
 Our surgeons have expertise in advanced endoscopic polypectomy techniques, laparoscopic surgery, transanal endoscopy microsurgery (TEMS), and endoanal procedures for difficult-to-reach rectal polyps.
 These options may help you avoid surgery or enable you to have minimally invasive surgery rather than an open procedure.

-Individuals with a rare inherited disorder, familial adenomatous polyposis (FAP), develop hundreds to thousands of polyps in their colon often as early as their teenage years and typically develop colon cancer before the age of 40.
+Individuals with a rare inherited disorder, familial adenomatous polyposis (FAP), develop hundreds to thousands of polyps in the colon often as early as their teenage years, and typically develop colon cancer before age 40.
 These polyps increase in number and become cancerous if the colon is not removed.
-Subtypes of this disorder include attenuated FAP, in which polyps form later in life and typically progress to cancer at the age of 50 years, and autosomal recessive FAP, in which fewer polyps develop that may become cancerous if untreated.
-Treatment typically involves removal of the colon.

 - NewYork-Presbyterian offers genetic counseling to assess cancer risk in people with FAP and develop a surveillance plan to manage risk in you and your family members.
 Our colorectal surgeons are experts in colectomy (colon removal) in people with FAP and can often construct a "J-pouch" from remaining intestinal tissue to avoid the need for a colostomy (bag worn outside the abdomen to collect waste).